 - Bedroom 1: Master suite with super King size bed and en suite bathroom with walk-in rainfall shower, double sinks, and bath.
 Beamed ceilings, marble dresser and two large gilt mirrors.

-- Bedroom 4: Children's room: Two pairs of bunk beds and shared bathroom with bath, shower and sink.
+- Bedroom 4: Children's room: Two pairs of bunk beds and shared bathroom with bath, hand-held shower and sink.

 - Bedroom 5: Children's room: Twin beds with mosquito nets and shared bathroom (bedroom 4).
 Direct access to pool area.